nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 180º degree 4.8V - 6V [Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product)

 Before you start to work with your servo, check the datasheet.
-There you can sometimes find the pulse widths needed to control it.
+There you can sometimes find the pulse width range needed to control it.

 To rotate 180º most servos require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
 However, not all servos are the same and will require calibration.
 For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1500000 ns/1.5 ms. You can then go up and down from there to find the max. and min.